wheelroom/wheelroom/packages/@jacco-meijer/wheelroom/README.md

 Other commands are added through plugins.

+## Components

+Components are resolved from the **resolve** property.
+The `defaultComponentResolve` property serves as default.
+The resolved module is expected to export a **component** object.
+The keys of the object are the componentName.
+The values contain the component data.

 ## Plugins

 Plugins define their own set of commands.
 Running `wheelroom --help` shows all the configured commands available.

+Plugins are resolved from the **resolve** property.
+The module is expected to export a **commands** array.
+The items of the array are command modules for the npm `yargs` module.
+See `yargs` documentation for more information.

 ## Config